-Incremental third-party costs with respect to insurance, audit services, tax services, employee benefits and legal services.
+· Incremental third-party costs with respect to insurance, audit services, tax services, employee benefits and legal services.

-We estimate that the net impact of these costs as compared to our historical Combined Statement of Operations would have been a reduction of approximately \$4 million in Depreciation and amortization expense for the three months ended March 31, 2021, and would have been a reduction of between approximately \$10 million and \$20 million in Sales, general and administrative expense and approximately \$20 million in Depreciation and amortization expense for the year ended December 31, 2020.
+We estimate that the reduction of these costs as compared to our historical Combined Statement of Operations for the year ended December 31, 2020 will be approximately \$[] million per year.
 Certain factors could impact these stand-alone public company costs, including the finalization of our staffing and infrastructure needs.
-A pro forma adjustment has not been made to the accompanying Unaudited Pro Forma Combined Statement of Operations to reflect the anticipated adjustment in the level of these expenses as they are projected amounts based on estimates.
+A pro forma adjustment has not been made to the accompanying Unaudited Pro Forma Combined Statement of Operations to reflect the anticipated reduction in the level of these expenses as they are projected amounts based on estimates.

-The pro forma adjustments are based on available information and assumptions our management believes are reasonable; however, such adjustments are subject to change as transaction-related agreements are finalized and the costs of operating as a standalone company are determined.
+The pro forma adjustments are based on available information and assumptions our management believes are reasonable; however, such adjustments are subject to change as the costs of operating as a standalone company are determined.
 In addition, such adjustments are estimates and may not prove to be accurate.
 The Unaudited Pro Forma Condensed Combined Financial Information is based on information and assumptions which are described in the accompanying notes.